Junkrat: Promotion and reception

 Journalist Nathan Grayson expressed similar views in an article for Kotaku, stating that while he originally found the character a blight on the game, after using him he came to understand the appeal.
 In particular, he enjoyed how Junkrat's mechanics not only encouraged players to be "so crafty and conniving".
-He found the character's maniacal laughter and personality also played well into this aspect, portraying him as someone having "the time of their life" and further calling him the "Gollum the Overwatch universe" due to how deceptively easy pickings his hunched stature made him appear to other players.
+He found the character's maniacal laughter and personality also played well into this aspect, portraying him as someone having "the time of their life" and further calling him the "Gollum of the Overwatch universe" due to how deceptively easy pickings his hunched stature made him appear to other players.
 In contrast, fellow Kotaku writer Cecilia D'Anastasio wrote an article refuting Grayson's claims, suggesting that instead the character was counterintuitive to the design of a game like Overwatch as he was "antagonistic to team coordination".
 As his main damage source utilizes a constant stream of grenades, he became harder to fight against, and felt to D'Anastasio like a character that encouraged "mindless" gameplay in contrast to its more strategic aspects.

-Regarding representation in gaming, non-profit organization AbleGamers praised him as a positive example of disability due to the loss of his leg, noting that while it change the manner in which he navigated the world it did not define his identity, and further emphasized "a narrative of capability and resilience".
+Regarding representation in gaming, non-profit organization AbleGamers praised him as a positive example of disability due to the loss of his leg, noting that while it changed the manner in which he navigated the world it did not define his identity, and further emphasized "a narrative of capability and resilience".
 Kat Seifert in the book Science MashUp: XR–Gesellschaft–Utopien: Leipziger Beiträge zur Computerspielekultur examined Junkrat's in-game animations, and praised how they not only conveyed his disability but also his personality through elements such as his weapon reload animation.
 She felt that these elements helped illustrate to the viewer not only his character, but also helped emphasize Overwatchs character design diversity.
 In contrast however, University of Murcia researcher Juan Francisco Belmonte in a paper for the 2017 DiGRA conference argued that Junkrat's insanity and dirt-covered features coupled with Roadhog's animalistic features presented them as "a departure from what 'white' represents" for other characters in the game and an example of how he perceived Blizzard relying on stereotypes when designing Overwatch and representing the cast's cultural backgrounds.